TRIAEIOU/Editor-scale-images/README.md

 1. Click on the image to resize, it will become "selected" (surrounded by a configurable style border).
 2. Resize by dragging the lower right corner (cursor will be crosshair over image but arrow over the dragging corner).
 3. Continue to edit the note (img will be deselected as soon as you start typing or click somewhere else, no need to actively deselect.
 Note: "Escape" will close the Add note/Browser window, and AFAIK the Escape key press never reaches the JS).
+4. Double clicking an image will remove any scaling that has been set.

 ## Configuration
 - Set the highlight border style in the addon configuration (CSS "border" property, eg. `5px solid red` will result in a solid red border, 5px wide).
 Default: `2px solid #99D1FF`.